 Final Project

-Develop a hexapod platform, starting with a small-scale version using servos, with the long-term goal of creating a larger-scale version function as yet unknown
+Develop a hexapod platform, starting with a small-scale version using servos, with the long-term goal of creating a larger-scale version with function yet to be determined.

 Modify an existing printer to add multi-axis print capability such as delta WASP printer or an Ultimaker-type printer – I don't think it would work well on a bed slinger.